nidhinmk/data-analyst/README.md

 - Data Protection

   As per the recommendation from AWS for data protection, users are responsible for the management tasks and security configuration for the services one uses.
-The AWS account credentials    has to be protected and individual users has to be set up with AWS IAM Identity center or AWS Identity and Access Management (IAM) (AWS Support, n.d.).
+The AWS account credentials    has to be protected and individual users has to be set up with AWS IAM Identity center or AWS Identity and Access Management (IAM).
 There are three main problems
   that should be considered as part of Data protection, Firstly, the users shouldn’t be allowed to read what they are not supposed to read.
 This is called Confidentiality problem.
   Secondly, they are not allowed to change what they are not entitled to, which is termed as Integrity problem.
 Thirdly, they shouldn’t block the access of good or valid users, which is
   as Availability problem.